Choosing the Right Institution for your Future

 There are Caribbean medical schools that spread their clinicals across the U.S., requiring students to move every eight weeks for years on end to complete their medical education.

 Trinity provides students the kind of clinical experience you would expect from a U.S. medical school.
 All rotations are scheduled by a Trinity clerkship administrator.
-Students often rotate on a 1:1 preceptor-to-student ratio and can complete their full 48 weeks of core rotations in one location at our affiliated hospitals and clinics – no moving around from city to city, no waiting for rotations slots to open, and no gaps between rotations.
+Students rotate with a low preceptor-to-student ratio and can complete their full 48 weeks of core rotations in one location at our affiliated hospitals and clinics – no moving around from city to city, no waiting for rotations slots to open, and no gaps between rotations.
 This is a huge benefit for both quality of life and cost of living.